pyreymo/event-horizon/README.md

 This is useful in cities, venues, hunt trains, and other crowded scenes.
 Budget-exempt rules can keep important players visible beyond that limit.

+### Targeting-me marker

+Event Horizon can mark players who are targeting you.

+The marker can use a native nameplate icon, an optional world VFX marker, or both.
+You can tune its placement, scale, opacity, glow strength, and color from the behavior settings.

+This is useful when you want to keep the "players targeting me" rule visible and easy to verify in crowded scenes.

 ### Live preview

 The settings window includes a live preview of nearby players, showing who is visible or hidden, which keep rule matched, whether that player counts toward the budget, and the nearby-player keep range.